Why Australians need to be sun smart

 Australia has some of the highest UV radiation levels in the world, increasing our skin cancer risk.

-Approximately two in three Australians will be diagnosed with skin cancer by age 70, with skin cancers accounting for 80 per cent of all newly diagnosed cancers each year, the Cancer Council Australia warns.
+The incidence of skin cancer in Australia is one of the highest in the world, with skin cancers accounting for 80% of all newly diagnosed cancers each year, the Cancer Council Australia warns.

 There are three main forms of skin cancer: